T-Troll/alienfx-tools/README.md

 If your device is not supported, you can [help me support it](https://github.com/T-Troll/alienfx-tools/wiki/How-to-collect-data-for-the-new-light-device).
 For fan control - Open issue here or contact me via Discord support server.

-## Known issues
-- Hardware light effects like breathing, spectrum, rainbow only supported at APIv4 (Tron) lights.
-- Hardware light effects and global effect didn't work with software effects at the same time for APIv4-v5 (hardware bug, "Update" command stop all effects).
-Disable monitoring in `alienfx-gui` to use it.
-- DirectX12 games didn't allow access to GPU or frame, so `Ambient` effect will not work, and `alienfx-gui` can't handle GPU load for it correctly.
-- Setting a hardware power button light, especially for events, can provide hardware light system acting slow right after color update - next updates will be delayed.
-- Fans can only be controlled in "Manual" mode (BIOS limitation), all other modes utilize BIOS-defined control values.
-- Some BIOSes limit fan RPMs to lower values under heavy system load (Power subsystem have not enough reserves for fans).
-- In case BIOS drives mode set to "Raid", SSD temperatures into fan control will be fake (always 60C) at some systems.
-- **WARNING!** I strongly recommend stopping AWCCService if you plan to use `alienfx-gui` application with "Power Button" related features.
-Keeping it working can provide unexpected results up to light system freeze (for APIv4).
-- **WARNING!** There is a well-known bug in DirectX at the Hybrid graphics (Intel+Nvidia) notebooks, preventing the `Ambient` effect from capturing the screen.
-If you have only one screen (notebook panel) connected but set Nvidia as a "Preferred GPU" in the Nvidia panel, please add `alienfx-gui` with "integrated GPU" setting at "Program settings" for the same monitor.
-It will not work at the default setting in this case.
+## Light system reset

-- **WARNING!** In rare case light system freeze, shutdown or hibernate your notebook (some lights can stay on after shutdown), disconnect power adapter and wait about 15 seconds (or until all lights turn off), then start it back.
+- In rare case light system freeze, shutdown or hibernate your notebook (some lights can stay on after shutdown), disconnect all cables, including power adapter, and wait about 15 seconds (or until all lights turn off), then start it back.
+- In rare case you have Alienware monitor, and `AlienFX-GUI` or `AlienFX-CLI` freeze at start for more, then 6 seconds, disconnect you monitor USB cable or reset monitor settings to default (hardware bug).

 ## Project Support and support for the project